 STERILIZATION: Please ensure all equipment, containers, and utensils have been disinfected with 91% IPA BEFORE you begin.
 This is the most important step to prevent bacterial contamination of your batch.
 Since this has water any contamination will run rampant so be sure to use GMP and wear polypropylene gloves.

-2) After ingredients have been held for the appropriate temp/time, weigh the pan and add enough of the distilled water that you heated and held separately to bring it back up to its original weight.
+2) After Water Phase ingredients have been held for the appropriate temp/time, weigh the pan and add enough of the distilled water that you heated and held separately to bring it back up to its original weight.
 Then slowly incorporate your water ingredients into the oil ingredients while stirring continuously.

 3) Stick blend every 10-15 minutes until mixture becomes emulsified and below 100 F.